-BANSEI ROYAL RESORTS HIKKADUWA PLC ANNUAL REPORT FOR THE FINANCIAL YEAR 2022/2023
+BANSEI ROYAL RESORTS HIKKADUWA PLC ANNUAL REPORT FOR THE FINANCIAL YEAR 2023/2024

-I/We would like to receive the printed version of the Annual Report for the Financial Year 2022/2023 of Bansei Royal Resorts Hikkaduwa PLC
+I/We would like to receive the printed version of the Annual Report for the Financial Year 2023/2024 of Bansei Royal Resorts Hikkaduwa PLC

+I will collect a copy from your office

-Please handover a copy to pearer of this signed form
+Please handover a copy to bearer of this signed form

 Please mail it to my address given below

+•

-Full Name of Shareholder ·
+Full Name of Shareholder :

-Shareholder's NIC/Passport /Company Registration :
+Shareholder's NIC/Passport/Company Registration :

-CDS No. ·
+CDS No. :

-No. of Shares held ·
+No. of Shares held :

-Postal Address
+Postal Address :

-Contact No.
+Contact No. :

-E-mail ID ·
+E-mail ID :

 Signature :

 Date